salvadalba/nodaysidle-blog/src/content/blog/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: Markdown Style Guide
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-pubDate: 'Jun 19 2024'
+pubDate: 2024-06-19
-heroImage: '../../assets/blog-placeholder-1.jpg'
+heroImage: ../../assets/blog-placeholder-1.jpg
+language: en
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.